 Steve Yzerman - Hockey Legends

 Tampa Bay Lightning General Manager Steve Yzerman is not your average NHL GM.
 Yzerman began his NHL career as a player, playing twenty two seasons with the Detroit Red Wings.
-Steve Yzerman was the Captain of the Red Wings for nineteen of those seasons, the longest tenure of any captain of any North American Sports team.
-Wearing jersey number #19, Yzerman won the respect of teammates and fans alike.
-He was often referred to as "The Captain", or "Stevie Y", Steve Yzerman was a legend in Detroit and throughout the National Hockey League.
+Steve Yzerman was the Captain of the Red Wings for nineteen of those seasons, the longest tenure of any captain of any North American Sports franchise.
+Wearing jersey number #19, Yzerman won the respect of teammates and fans alike, through his determination, dedication and hard work.
+He was often referred to as simply "The Captain", or "Stevie Y".
+As a player, Steve Yzerman was a legend in Detroit and throughout the National Hockey League.